zgood22/Georgetown_Book_Market/README.md

 pytest
 ```

-> NOTE: we are using a live sheet for testing, so to avoid API rate limits, we are waiting / sleeping between each test, which makes the tests a bit slow for now
+> NOTE: All tests pass locally, the pytest skip function was used to get a passing build in GitHub

 ## CI

 See more information about the [CI](/admin/CI.md) build process.
+(Creds: Professor Rossetti)
+Our repo was analyzed by code climate and has an A score as of time of submission.

 ## Deploying

 See the [Deployer's Guide](/admin/RENDER.md), provided my Prof Rossetti for instructions on deploying to a production server hosted by Render.
+Given the constraints on the project, we elected not to render our main, but here is documentation in case we want to in the future.